zalando/zalando-howto-open-source/producttemplate.md

 #### 2. VALUE PROPOSITION

-Provide some evidence, such as online research results you conducted prior to developing the project, or survey feedback generated about your idea.
-Show that your work is unique and does not imitate an existing, actively maintained project.
-(Remaking someone else’s deprecated project is acceptable, as you are demonstrating that your project fulfills a once-served need.)
-Answer:
 - What problems are you solving for potential users?
 - What are the main “why you should use this” message points?
 - What are the most innovative features?

- Usually a one-paragraph summary/list of 3-4 bullet points defining your project’s innovative features and distinct advantages is sufficient.

 #### 3. USERS: OVERVIEW
 Use your own experience on this one to get started, then find more internally.
 Then go externally as you build the product vision.